SQream/sqream_docs/feature_guides/query_healer.rst

    * - Flag
      - Description
-   * - ``is_healer_on``
+   * - ``isHealerOn``
      - The :ref:`is_healer_on` enables and disables the Query Healer.
+   * - ``healerDetectionFrequencySeconds``
+     - The :ref:`healer_detection_frequency_seconds` triggers the healer to examine the progress of running statements.
+The default setting is one hour.
    * - ``maxStatementInactivitySeconds``
-     - The :ref:`max_statement_inactivity_seconds` worker level flag defines the threshold for creating a log recording a slow statement.
+     - The :ref:`max_statement_inactivity_seconds` defines the threshold for creating a log recording a slow statement.
 The log includes information about the log memory, CPU and GPU.
+If a statement did not make any progress during this time, it is considerd stuck.
 The default setting is five hours.
-   * - ``healerDetectionFrequencySeconds``
+   * - ``healerRunActionAutomatically``
-     - The :ref:`healer_detection_frequency_seconds` worker level flag triggers the healer to examine the progress of running statements.
-The default setting is one hour.
+     - The healerRunActionAutomatically triggers the healer to take action once it detects a problem.
+In order for the healer to take an automatic correction action, this flag needs to be true, AND the flag that relates to the detected problem.
+The default setting is true.
+   * - ``healerActionGracefulShutdown``
+     - The healerActionGracefulShutdown triggers the healer to restart a stuck worker automatically (both this flag AND healerRunActionAutomatically need to be true).
+The default setting is false.
+   * - ``healerActionCleanupConnection``
+     - The healerActionCleanupConnection triggers the healer to close a hung connection automatically (both this flag AND healerRunActionAutomatically need to be true).
+The default setting is true.

 Query Log
 ---------